 At that time several Rotary Clubs were sponsoring the formation of Probus clubs – in part so their retired members would have another club to join!

 Two of the most active of the 11 at that auspicious meeting had both been members of the recently formed Tunbridge Wells Probus Club and so they brought with them lots of enthusiasm and knowledge.
 One, Jim Nicholson, was elected as the Club’s first President, with the other, Ken Dowling, as its first Secretary.

 The Club met monthly at the Winston Manor Hotel and then in 1988 moved to the Plough and Horses Public House.

-The Club has a Committee which organises the monthly lunch and a series of events and outings throughout the year including an annual holiday usually of a week’s duration.
-Most months there is the members’ lunch and another event.
+The Club has a committee which organises both the monthly lunches and a series of monthly events and outings throughout the year, some of which are shown in the pictures below.

 In April every year the Club holds its Annual General Meeting and elects its officials to hold office for the following 12 months.
 Most officials hold two or more positions.
 The current officials are as follows.